SaschaZeGerman/loginbuddy/README.md

 - **Permissions**: Endpoints you want Loginbuddy to connect to (this would be endpoints of supported providers) have to be registered (exception: dynamically registered providers)
 - **OpenID Connect Discovery**: Loginbuddy itself provides a `/.well-known/openid-configuration` endpoint and needs it for its own configuration

-See more details on how to configure the LoginBuddy on [WIKI](https://github.com/SaschaZeGerman/loginbuddy/wiki/Configuration)
+See more details on how to configure the LoginBuddy on [WIKI - Configuration](https://github.com/SaschaZeGerman/loginbuddy/wiki/Configuration)

 ### Deployments

 The small footprint allows for flexible deployment options.
-See pro and cons of different options on [WIKI](https://github.com/SaschaZeGerman/loginbuddy/wiki/Deployment)
+See pros and cons of different options on [WIKI - Deployment](https://github.com/SaschaZeGerman/loginbuddy/wiki/Deployment)

 ### API and Protocols